Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-It may feel as though your kitten is purposely trying to drive you mad with its constant energetic behavior, but never fear!
-Eventually, your kitten will calm down.
-When exactly that occurs can vary depending on the breed of cat you have, but kittens should begin calming down a few months into their adolescent stage (between 8-12 months).
-Once that happens, you can start enjoying more time snuggling with your feline baby and less time cleaning up after the chaos they’ve caused.
+Exactly when that occurs can vary depending on the breed of cat you have and their individual personality, but kittens should begin calming down a few months into their adolescent stage (between 8 and 12 months).
+Once that happens, you can hopefully start enjoying more time snuggling with your feline baby and less time cleaning up after the chaos they’ve caused.
 Until that happens, though, you can try the techniques mentioned above to help tame their hyperactive natures just a bit.

 Featured Image Credit: irene857, Pixabay